Food Allergy Doctor in NYC

-High Risk Factors of Having Food Allergies
+High-Risk Factors of Food Allergies

 - Genetics: A child with one allergic parent has a 33% chance of developing allergies.
 With both parents having allergies, 70%.

-- Environmental factors: The way a food is prepared can make it more or less allergenic.
+- Environmental Factors: The way a food is prepared can make it more or less allergenic.
 For instance, dry-roasted peanuts are more allergenic than raw or boiled peanuts.
-Skin exposure to a food like peanuts can raise your risk (many soaps, shampoos or other products have peanut oil in them).
+Skin exposure to food like peanuts can raise your risk (many soaps, shampoos or other products have peanut oil in them).
 Stomach acidity and bacteria flora in the gut are also important factors in food allergies.

 Contact us today to schedule your new patient appointment or learn more about our unique 3-step approach for allergy treatment and testing.